wikimedia/mediawiki-extensions-ContentTranslation/doc/ContentTranslation-v2.md

 Issues:
 1. This means, for a restored translation, the already translated status is not at all used to proceed with further initialization of sub translation units.
 This need fix.
 For already translated and restored sections, none of the sub translation units like links or references respond unless the translator clicks "twice".
 The first click is triggering the initialization of sub translation units.
 Which we can do even before.

-The init method of All other translation units that inherit the init method of mw.cx.ui.TranslationUnit initiatializes the source and target sections, listens for events and immediate starts adapting.
+The init method of All other translation units that inherit the init method of mw.cx.ui.TranslationUnit initializes the source and target sections, listens for events and immediate starts adapting.
 This is with the assumption that the non-section translation units are created when a SectionTranslationUnit is added to Translation column (by placeholder click or restore).
 Issues:
 1. In case of translation unit that is restored, this will cause unwanted adaptation.
 The adaptation should be conditional.